Banshee659/Create-replica-website-consuming-API-browser/README.md

-"Create a replica of Cloud Conformity Knowledge Base Index by consuming the public API"
+Create a replica of Cloud Conformity Knowledge Base Index by consuming the public API